Hungary for a new adventure – Flavors of Budapest – some final takeaways

 The four women were long gone by the time I trundled down to the hotel lobby at 06:20 or so to await my 06:30 pickup.
 However, the appointed time passed and no car arrived.
 When the wonderful staff saw me still waiting at 06:45 they took the initiative to first call Barbara (I guess she is the only tour guide in Budapest named Barbara) who told them to call a taxi for me and pay for it with hotel funds.
 I reached the airport in plenty of time to comfortably pass through security and make my flight.
 Once I settled in at home, I made certain to email the hotel manager to commend the staff.

 The flight home was uneventful and although there was some confusion with the Super Shuttle at Dulles, I arrived home with enough time that had I hurried, I could have gotten to Maryland’s campus in time to see all or most of the volleyball team’s Saturday night match.
-But my body clock was six hours ahead – meaning it felt as though it was sometime between midnight and one a.m. and adding another two hours with driving involved simply didn’t seem prudent.
+But my body clock was six hours ahead – meaning it felt as though it was sometime between midnight and 1:00 and adding another two hours with driving involved simply didn’t seem prudent.
 But the deeper truth is, having been gone for three weeks, I simply didn’t have the heart to make a brief appearance, drop off my bag and then immediately leave my cat, Zicomo, alone again.

 Seriously, could you?